Generic Stability and Modes of Convergence: Measures and random types

 \section{Measures and random types}

+In this section we study generic stability of measures through two procedures for transferring Keisler measures to types in a continuous structure, namely the randomization.
+These two procedures are called {\em natural extension} (cf. Subsection~3.2) and {\em corresponding random-type} (cf. Subsection~3.3), although they sometimes go by other names in other literature.
+Wherever necessary, we refer to the literature for more clarity.

-In this section we first introduce the notion of {\em $R$-generic stability}, as a property of a measure in {\bf classical} logic, and then using the results of Section~\ref{2} we study this notion and related random-types (in the sense of continuous logic) and their connections.
-We study two variants of random-types related to a measure, namely the natural extension (Section 3.2) and the corresponding random-type (Section 3.3).
-We study their relationship with $fam$ and $fim$ measures.
+In Subsection 3.1, we first introduce and study the notion of {\em $R$-generic stability}, as a property of a measure in {\bf classical} logic, and then in Subsections 3.2 and 3.3, using the results of Section~\ref{2}, we study this notion and related random-types in the randomization (i.e. natural extension and corresponding random-type) and their connections.